SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 - Software connectors that have not been developed by Skyline;
 - IP network failures or other network issues not caused by, or related to, the Software;
 - versions of the Software that are not supported;
-- when CDMR or cloud connectivity is disabled;
+- when CDMR or dataminer.services connectivity is disabled;
 - Insufficient hardware, data computing or storage resources to run the Software, as compared to the advice provided by Skyline in that respect.
 Such advice shall take into account the minimum system specifications published by Skyline but shall also consider the exact nature and use of the application at hand, which may justify the need for higher specifications.
 - Any external circumstance out of Skyline's control (e.g., remote access unavailable).